 What is the MoGEA (Missouri General Education Assessment)

 The MoGEA assessment measures student's current knowledge in the following 5 areas: English, Writing, Mathematics, Science and Social Studies.
 Students must earn a passing score on all 5 sub-tests on the MoGEA.
 Passing scores for the first two years will vary by institution in Missouri.
-For a list of passing scores for all institutions in Missouri, please visit the MACTE website.
 Passing scores for Missouri State students have been set at:

 This test is required for all BSED and BME students.
 This test is NOT required for post-bac, teacher certification students, or students pursuing initial certification through a graduate program (MAT, SEACT, VIP, Counseling, Administration).
 All 5 areas must be passed in order for a student to be admitted to the Teacher Education program.

 Currently each institution has set their own qualifying scores for the MoGEA based in part on the performance of the first group of students who completed this assessment.
-In June 2015, the State Board of Education will establish state-wide qualifying scores for each subtest to become effective July 1, 2015.
-Each institution will continue to set and maintain their own qualifying scores for the 2013-14 and 2014-15 academic years.
-Once students have "met" the qualifying scores at the institution level, this requirement will be met even if their scores are lower than the established state scores in June 2015.
-Individuals who take the test after July 1, 2015 will need to meet the established state qualifying scores.
+Each institution will continue to set and maintain their own qualifying scores for the 2013-14, 2014-15, and 2015-16 academic years.
+Once students have "met" the qualifying scores at the institution level, this requirement will be met even if their scores are lower than the established state scores which will be set in August 2016.
+Individuals who take the test after August 1, 2016 will need to meet the established state qualifying scores.

 What if I took the C-Base Exam?